EOEPCA/deployment-guide/docs/building-blocks/workspace.md

   | jq
 ```

-> The details of the `storage` and the `datalab` associated with the workspace are returneed.
+> The details of the `storage` and the `datalab` associated with the workspace are returned.

 **Record the secret from the response for S3 access**